 - Certified Personnel -

-Parental Leave
+Parental Leave Options

+Paid Maternity Leave (KRS 161.155)

+The District shall provide up to thirty (30) paid maternity leave days for a teacher or employee who gives birth to a child.
+The maternity leave days shall be used without deduction of salary and shall be used prior to the teacher or employee using any other leave.
+Any maternity leave days unused by the teacher or employee shall not transfer into sick leave or be converted to any other leave type and shall expire upon return to work.
+This shall not limit the District’s authority to establish additional paid maternity benefits or to provide paid parental leave benefits.

 Paid Parental Leave

-An eligible employee shall be granted up to thirty (30) days of paid parental leave once each rolling twelve (12)-month period if the employee becomes a parent by the birth or adoption of a child or children under the following conditions:
+An eligible employee shall be granted up to thirty (30) days of paid parental leave once each rolling twelve (12)-month period if the employee becomes a parent by the adoption of a child or children under the following conditions:

 The employee shall submit a written request on a form provided by Human Resources, to be submitted at least thirty (30) calendar days prior to the expected start date of the leave, or as soon as is practicable given the circumstances.